fork-commit-merge/fork-commit-merge/README.md

 Welcome to "Learn to Contribute", a project designed to help you familiarize yourself with the open source contribution workflow on GitHub!

-This project involves a simple Book Library application written in JavaScript.
-The application allows you to create a book, get information about a book, update a book's information, and delete a book.
-There are some Jest tests for this application, but they're failing...

-Your task is to make these tests pass!

-This project involves using the terminal, but don't be afraid!
-If you're new to the terminal, it's just another way to interact with your computer.
-All the commands you'll need are provided in this README.
-By following along, you'll get comfortable using the terminal in no time.

 ## Table of Contents

 -   [Prerequisites](#prerequisites)